adioshun/gitBook_DeepDrive/paper3d-cnn.md

 Figure 3 shows an example of the detection intermediate results.

-Bounding box predictions from objectness pointsare plotted as green boxes.
+Bounding box predictions from objectness points are plotted as green boxes.

 Note that for severely occluded vehicles, the bounding boxes shape are distorted and not clustered.